RP

 Match package size to the recipe

-Sushi-grade ahi tuna, soy sauce, and toasted sesame oil may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+Sushi-grade ahi tuna, soy sauce, and toasted sesame oil may come in larger containers than needed; confirm amounts before buying backups.

 Cost control